Figure 1: Technology Paradigm Shifts

 Medicine is one of the most labor-intensive ﬁelds.
 Highly skilled doctors and other health professionals obtain ‘snapshots’ of patients health in oﬃce and hospital visits.
 The emergence of wearable devices coupled with lower cost sensors enables almost continuous personal health monitoring.
 Analysis of this data using AI enables predictive health applications.
 In addition, techniques such as image recognition are helping radiologists screen images for diseases.
 Figure 5 shows more applications enabled by computing power/AI and sensors.
 Here we also have to add advanced communications and power technologies to realize these additional applications.

 Figure 5: More New Applications

 Go back 10 years in time and we are at a point where 2.5G cellular communication was established and Wi-Fi was beginning to replace wired ethernet (which had in turn replaced dial-up modems).
-Now we are in the era of 4G cellular and Wi-Fi is considered a basic necessity.
-Meanwhile, a device to device short-range communication is increasingly important.
-Bluetooth to connect keyboards, mouses to your computer and for mobile to mobile communication has now become ubiquitous.
+Now, we are in the era of 4G cellular and Wi-Fi is considered a basic necessity.
+Meanwhile, device-to-device, short-range communication is increasingly important.
+Bluetooth to connect keyboards, a mouse to your computer, and for mobile-to-mobile communication has now become ubiquitous.
 As more types of devices come into use, additional communication standards have been proposed (see the upper left in Figure 5).
 5G cellular, Zigbee, LowRa are just some of the new standards being proposed for long, medium, and short-range wireless communication.